High Shincliffe: Facilities

 High Shincliffe can be characterised as a dormitory suburb of Durham City.
 There is a small, well-regarded, primary school, a recreational park with a playing field with equipment for young children, a public house, a public telephone box and several bus stops.
 There used to be a sub Post Office at Bank Top which also served as a small general store - since 2019 it has been Betty Bee's coffee shop.
 The nearest shops and Post Office are in Bowburn, about a mile to the south.
 The nearest public lending library is also in Bowburn, although the Clayport Library in Durham has a wider range of books and facilities.

 A fibre-to-the-cabinet link to Durham telephone exchange was installed by BT in 2011, so broadband quality is now reasonably good.
-High Shincliffe is not served by a cable network.
+High Shincliffe is not served by cable television.
 Digital television by aerial is available from the transmitter at Pontop Pike, but the quality of reception can be patchy.
 There is adequate, though not excellent, mobile phone reception in High Shincliffe.

 There are no public recycling facilities in High Shincliffe, although there is a fortnightly kerbside collection of material for recycling.
 More extensive recycling facilities are located at Coxhoe.